 – Pudding’s intro is mixed in with Ichigo’s date filler episode.

-– The filler episode with the big party and the English speaking pianist is not included here (Might be included down the line, so not a big note.)
+– The filler episode with the big party and the English speaking pianist is not included here.

 – Zakuro’s manga debut is a little different.
 There’s no suspicion that she might go to the dark side, and the religious imagery is more toned down.

 Mint originally believed Zakuro might be a Mew because she’s so amazing and beautiful.
 The only real connection they have to believing she’s a Mew is thinking they saw her at the zoo on the day of the earthquake.
 Shirogane tells them to go investigate.
-They join model auditions and a Chimera Animal attacks, prompting Zakuro to transform, proving to the girls that she’s a Mew.
+They join an audition for models to get closer to her.
+However, a Chimera Animal attacks during the auditions, prompting Zakuro to transform, proving to the girls that she’s a Mew.
 She declines their offer to join for similar reasons to the anime.

 Also, unlike in the anime where Zakuro has been a Mew for a while, superheroing on her own somehow, it seems like her first meeting with the other Mews is the first time she transforms, if her surprised face is any indication.

-In the anime version, they didn’t realize she was a true Mew until she transforms much later when Kisshu tries to convince her to join him.
-They just strongly believed it was her because a mysterious vigilante had started going around saving people and she matched the silhouette of a picture taken of the vigilante.
+In the anime version, they didn’t realize she was a true Mew until she transformed much later when Kisshu tries to convince her to join him.
+They just strongly believed it was her because a mysterious vigilante had started going around saving people and she matched the silhouette in a picture taken of the vigilante.

 – In the manga, the sleepover and pillow fight scene takes place when Mint is upset about Zakuro’s coldness and refusal to join them.
 In the anime, it’s not until much later (Episode 21) during Mint’s nightmare stint.
 It’s a shame because there’s a followup scene where Kisshu damn near tries to sexually assault Ichigo and Mint saves her, calling her a dear friend.
 It’s a quick but cool Mint scene (hehe, cool mint…) that strengthens their relationship and puts Mint in a better light, which I think was needed earlier on.